tiagoc0sta/tiagoc0sta/README.md

 - ⚡ Fun fact: ...
 -->

-- 🚀 I’m currently studying computer programming in Sault College applied arts and technology- Toronto - ON
+- 🚀   I am an a developer living in Kitchener - ON.
-- 💻   My stack: ReactJS, Next.js & Typescript
+- 💻   My stack: C# | Unity | Java
 - 💬   Contact me: Linkedin: https://www.linkedin.com/in/tiago-costa-2998894a/ | Gmail: tiagodpv@gmail.com